rubenrabb01/Pike-biology-Habitat-use-/Proportion of use of open water habitat.md

 zero_one(x)
 ```

-Create a new variable _hab.prop_tf_ with values given by the previous function
+Create a new variable _hab.prop_tf_ with range of values as provided by the previous function
 ```
 open_water_prop_scale_p <- open_water_prop_scale_p %>% mutate(hab.prop_tf = zero_one(x))
 ```